 Vice President for Student Affairs & Enrollment Management

-She participated in several executive leadership training and professional development programs including the Kellogg/NAFEO Leadership Fellows Program; Hampton University Executive Leadership Summit; Nissan-ETS HBCU Summer Institute Fellows Program; and the Millennium Leadership Institute Fellows Program sponsored by the American Association of State Colleges and Universities.
-Also, Dr. Sellers enhanced her professional development by participating in international seminars for faculty/administrators in Africa (Senegal, Ghana, Kenya, Tanzania, CapeTown, Johannesburg, and Pretoria); Brazil (Sao Paulo, Rio Jenerioa and Bahia); and England (Oxford and London).
+She participated in several executive leadership training and professional development programs including the Executive Leadership Academy; the Kellogg/NAFEO Leadership Fellows Program; Oxford University Round Table; Hampton University Executive Leadership Summit; Nissan-ETS HBCU Summer Institute Fellows Program; and the Millennium Leadership Institute Fellows Program sponsored by the American Association of State Colleges and Universities.
+Also, Dr. Sellers-Simon enhanced her professional development by participating in international seminars for faculty/administrators in Africa (Senegal, Ghana, Kenya, Tanzania, and Cape Town, Johannesburg and Pretoria in South Africa); Brazil (Sao Paulo, Rio De Janeiro and Bahia); and England (Oxford and London).

 Dr. Sellers-Simon holds memberships and is active in numerous professional organizations.
 Additionally, she has served in numerous leadership roles in several professional organizations including President, National Association of Student Affairs Professionals (NASAP); Chair, Council of Past Presidents, NASAP; Nomination Chair, NASAP; Editorial Board, NASAP Journal; President, Georgia College Student Personnel Association; Treasurer, Georgia College Student Personnel Association; Vice President, NAFEO Institute for Chief Student Affairs Officers; Executive Council, American College Counseling Association; Secretary, American College Counseling Association; Governing Council, American Counseling Association; and Board Member, Georgia Composite Licensure Board of Professional Counselors, a 10-year appointment made by the Governor of Georgia.